Home/ Technology / Cell Sorting: What is Cell Sorting? Techniques and...

 The positive approach to cell isolation is when the cell type of interest is targeted by the removal mechanism and retained for downstream analysis.

-Positive selection is typically performed by targeting a cell surface marker (CD4, CD8, etc.) with a monoclonal antibody.
+Positive cell selection is typically performed by targeting a cell surface marker (CD4, CD8, etc.) with a monoclonal antibody.

 Depletion is when a single cell type is targeted and removed from a biological sample.
 For example, the removal of red blood cells from peripheral blood mononuclear cells (PBMCs) is completed via depletion.